gardener/diki/docs/rulesets/security-hardened-shoot-cluster/ruleset.md

             version: <supported-version>
 ```

+The supported versions can be found in the used `CloudProfile`.

-### 1003 - Shoot clusters should have Lakom extension configured correctly. <a id="1003"></a>
+### 1003 - Shoot clusters must have the Lakom extension configured. <a id="1003"></a>

 #### Description
-Shoot clusters should have Lakom extension configured correctly.
-Trusted public keys should be configured for the Lakom extension.
+Lakom is an admission controller which implements image signature verification.
+Shoot clusters must have the Lakom extension configured with trusted public keys so that only trusted images are allowed in the cluster.

 #### Fix
-Follow the Lakom extension documentation on how to configure [TrustedKeysResourceName](https://github.com/gardener/gardener-extension-shoot-lakom-service/blob/v0.18.1/docs/usage/shoot-extension.md#trustedkeysresourcename)
+Follow the Lakom extension documentation on how to configure [TrustedKeysResourceName](https://github.com/gardener/gardener-extension-shoot-lakom-service/blob/v0.18.1/docs/usage/shoot-extension.md#trustedkeysresourcename).

 ---